 Friday, March 1, 2024

-There has been one distinct place where men could show they were men.
-A honored place where masculinity could be demonstrated to its fullest.
-It was a sacred place that could bestow status and admiration.
-Society loved this type of manly man and counted on their courageousness.
-The manhood of these men were never questioned.
-Where was this place to demonstrate manhood?
+There has been one distinct place where men could/can show they were/are men.
+Not just men, but manly men.
+The one place, an honored place, where masculinity could/can be demonstrated to its fullest sometimes with no holds barred.
+This type of unbridled male freedom beackons for the fittest among men to come and be tested even measured against other men claiming THEIR own brute stregnth superiority.
+It was/is a sacred place that could/can bestow status and admiration on brave men.
+Society loves this type of manly man and counts on their courageousness.
+The manhood of these men were/are never questioned.
+Where was/is this place to demonstrate this beloved manhood?
 The military.
-Who were the men countrymen looked up to?
-Soldiers.
+Who were the men fellow countrymen looked up to?
+Army, Navy, Marines, Airforce, and SpaceForce from the Department of War.

-But there was always a price to pay.
-War changed the soldiers and war changed societies.
-Men who went off to war, willing to sacrifice their life, never guessed there were many losers even if they were victorious.
+But there was/is always a price to pay.
+In the past, war changed the soldiers and war changed societies.
+Men who went off to war, willing to sacrifice their life, never guessed their well fought and won successes meant there were many losers (both sides) and families who had to bury their dead.

 World War 2 began September 1, 1939 -September 2, 1945, it was the most violent military conflict in human history.
 There were 38 million military and civilian deaths.
 The United States entered the war in 1941.
 The U.S lost 407, 317 men in the war.
 62, 614 Navy.
 21, 511 Marine.
 318, 274 Army and Air Force.
 1,917 Coast Gaurd.

 While the men were off at war on foreign soil, women had to enter the work force to keep America functioning economically.
 Before World War 2, men were the breadwinner and women were wives and mothers.
 Of course there were women who held jobs, but that was not the status quo.
 Women had no other option than to work to support themselves and family during this war.
 The positions women held were facory workers making parts for military equipment.
 Drivers of trains, fire engines, and trucks moving necessary supplies in the states.
-Nurses and ENGINEERS.
+And of course Nurses and ENGINEERS.
 America had to function in all capacities while men were at war.
 During this time, women were not entering the military fighting for their country.
+So they held down the homefront.

 Society changed not due to women wanting to work.
 The norm was for a man to be the provider and protector of women and children.
 With 407,316 deaths of men, many wives were left without a returning husband.
 Children were left without a returning father.
 And the availability of men for women to marry had been limited by so many deaths of marriage aged men.
 After the men who survived the war returned, most women were still unable to return to their housewife role because many men returned disabled.
 Women had to continue to provide for themselves and their children.
 Young women faced not being able to find a man to marry.
 The nuclear family took a hit with World War 2.
 The landscape of who held jobs changed.